spread-ai/docs-comments/docs/module-2/creating-a-display-application.md

 - The name of the feature variant.
 For example: `Airbags` in a vehicle.
 - What components make up the feature variant.
 For example: airbags might consist of a component that senses when a crash has happened and a component that deploys the airbag.
-- Which software modules the components use to complete tasks.
+- The software modules the components use to complete tasks.
 For example: the crash detection component might use software that determines when an impact has happened.

+As software-defined products become more prevalent, the implementation end of a feature oftentimes involves a software module.

 ```mermaid
 flowchart LR;